siduction/sidu-manual/data/en/0520-lamp-start_en.md

 -rw-r--r-- 1 root root 20 14 Dec 19:32 info.php
 ~~~

 In this case the Apache test page is displayed, the PHP status page is not.
-Then a spirited
+Then, the spirited use of

 ~~~
 # chown -R www-data:www-data /var/www/html
 ~~~

+will help.
 Now you should be able to call both pages.

 **HTML page load error**